-So You’re Ready To Start Investing But Don’t Have A Large Sum of Money Saved Up?
+Hey Veterans: Ready To Start Investing But Don’t Have Money Saved Up?

-In no particular order I would recommend that you:
+In order to start investing with little or no extra income I would recommend that you:

 One of the biggest hurdles you will face when investing small amounts is minimizing transaction fees which can eat into your already tiny sum.
 If you are investing small amounts of money to start, it makes more sense to handle your own investments, other than investing through your 401k plan.